Fashion

 RMIT is a global leader in fashion and textiles education.
 Our programs are internationally recognised, with graduates making an impact across the world.

-Our courses are informed by global trends and deep industry knowledge and will help you develop your identity as a designer, and build your entrepreneurial skills so you can thrive in the competitive fashion industry.
+Our courses are informed by global trends and deep industry knowledge to help you develop your identity as a designer, and build your entrepreneurial skills so you can thrive in the competitive fashion industry.

 Experience fashion at RMIT